DeanAyalon/fms-docker/readme.md

 ## Installation (prep)
 - Compose: `docker compose up -d prep`
 - [install script](./prep/install.sh) - Executes the filemaker server installation within the container
+    - Afterwards, user will be prompted and instructed on how to install Devin.fm
 - (Optional) Add SSL certificate - Can also be done after running the finalized image
 - [image script](./prep/image.sh) (docker commit)
 > Since the final image is created via docker commit, the /install volume will be defined in the image, and always mounted